Use the platform to find, review, organize, prioritize, and fix accessibility issues. The issues (findings) are grouped within projects and tasks.

 Scanning is accessibility testing done by computer automation.
 The automation checks a digital asset’s code and produces a list of potential accessibility issues that need to be reviewed.

 Scanning is quick and thorough, but it has some limitations.
-It only works on web-based digital properties, so it can’t scan apps or other non-web assets.
+It only works on web-based digital assets, so it can’t scan apps or other non-web assets.
 It can also only capture code-level accessibility issues–you’ll need manual testing to capture the rest.

 In the platform, go to Scans to run a new scan or check scan results.